Mordziarz/RSCUcaller/README.md

 heatmap_RSCU(get_RSCU_out = get_RSCU_out, select = "heatmap", heatmap_color = "red_blue")
 ```

 To get a dendrogram, you need to provide the result of the get_RSCU() function and enter "dendrogram" in the select argument.
-You can edit it, for example, in the ggtree package.
+You can edit result, for example, in the ggtree package.

 ```{r}
 heatmap_RSCU(get_RSCU_out = get_RSCU_out, select = "dendogram")